cadia-lvl/kaldi-speaker-diarization/README.md

 ## Recipe Ruv-di xvectors - v5/

 This recipe is trained on the [Althingi Parliamentary Speech corpus on malfong.is](http://www.malfong.is/index.php?lang=en&pg=althingisraedur).
 The recipe uses the Icelandic Ruv-di corpus as two hold out sets.
-The corpus is currently not published yet.
+The Rúv-di corpus is currently not published yet.
 It uses MFCCS, xvectors, PLDA and AHC.
 Run setup.sh beforehand to setup the necessary directories or symbolic links.

+The v5 pretrained models and their config files are available at repository.clarin.is: [https://repository.clarin.is/repository/xmlui/handle/20.500.12537/109](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/109).

 DER
 |             | default threshold | oracle speakers | tuned threshold |